zjzshyq/zjzshyq.github.io/USL_final_paper.md

 They are both CSVs.
 In this chapter, we will check the data quickly to verify if they are qualified to run the jobs for unsupervised learning.
 ### 2.1 User Data
-User data uses travel reviews data set<a href='#ref_2'>[2]</a>  which is a data set for reviewing destinations in 10 categories mentioned across East Asia.
+User data uses travel reviews data set<a href='#ref_2'>[2]</a>
+which is a data set for reviewing destinations in 10 categories mentioned across East Asia.
 Each traveler rating is mapped as Excellent(4), Very Good(3), Average(2), Poor(1), and Terrible(0) and average rating is used.
 It is populated by crawling TripAdvisor.com.
 Reviews on destinations in 10 categories mentioned across East Asia are considered.
-Each traveler rating is mapped as Excellent (4), Very Good (3), Average (2), Poor (1), and Terrible (0) and the average rating is used against each category per user.
+Each traveler rating and the average rating is used against each category per user.

 ### 2.1.1 Attribute Information
 Attribute 1: Unique user ID